MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

   Through the logical UI API, the agent can read data displayed on the product pages and access properties of the UI elements, such as page names/descriptions, fields, actions, and tooltips.
 It can then combine that data with the user-provided instructions from the agent configuration and the data received via e-mail messages.
 The agent then uses AI and conventional business knowledge to orchestrate the necessary steps to complete each step and the overall task.

-  The agent attempts to overcome errors and adapt when conditions change (for example, when another user enters new data on a page).
-It can also engage in multi-turn e-mail conversation with the customer placing the order, if it needs to clarify or confirm their requirements.
+  The agent tries to overcome errors and adapt to changing conditions, like when another user enters new data on a page.
+It can also engage in multi-turn email conversations with customers to clarify or confirm requirements.

 - Access and permissions

-  The agent runs as its own user in Business Central and is granted access solely to the necessary parts of the product to perform its task.
-It comes with a predefined permission set and UI role (profile). that limits the parts of the product the agent can access and the UI elements it can interact with, such as page, fields, and actions.
+  The agent runs as its own user in Business Central and is granted access only to the necessary parts of the product.
+It comes with a predefined permission set and UI role (profile) that limits the parts of the product and UI elements (such as pages, fields, actions) it can access.

 - User intervention and notification

-  The agent seeks user intervention when specific situations arise, for instance, when preparing outbound communications or providing business approval for key operations.
+  The agent seeks user intervention in specific situations, such as preparing outbound communications or providing business approval for key operations.

   The agent is invoked by a built-in e-mail dispatcher that runs as a scheduled task and monitors the company mailbox specified in the agent's configuration.
 The dispatcher hands over e-mails received from the customers to the Sales Order Agent and sends results of the agent's work, such as prepared sales quote with requested items, in response.

 - Transparency and change control